ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Development/Execution.md

 </slaveConfig>
 ```

-If a mandatory library is missing, the slave tries to load a defaulted one, which is for e.g. `<SpawnPointLibrary>` `SpawnPoint.dll` under Windows or `libSpawnPoint.so` under Linux, respectively.
+If a mandatory library is missing, the slave tries to load a defaulted one, which is for e.g. `<WorldLibrary>` `World.dll` under Windows or `libWorld.so` under Linux, respectively.
 In such cases, a warning will be pushed to the log each.